Position: Lecturer in Church History

 Jennifer is a member of the Australasian Centre for Wesleyan Research and the South Australian Historical Society.
 She is an Executive Member of the Salvation Army Historical Society.

 She worships at the Ingle Farm corps of The Salvation Army, where she sings alto in the choir.
-She enjoys relief preaching and has volunteered for the Salvation Army Emergency Services, feeding firefighters.
+In her spare time she goes geocaching and enjoys Marvel movies and games.

 “Equality in a Multi-racial Church: The Experience of The Salvation Army and Indigenous Converts in 19th-century Goolwa, South Australia”, Australian Journal of Mission Studies 9/2 (December 2015).